sovagajmer/ISQA-3420-SGW/DataFlowDiagramDictionary.md

 CPE File: A file regarding information over a partricular open-source package.
 This is updated daily.

-CPE Request:
+CPE Request: Manage CPE Information will send request to National Vulnerability Database to check and update the information if there any risk along with it.

-CPE Response:
+CPE Response: Once National Vulnerability Database checks and updates the information, then CPE reponse will give green light to go forward with the open source package.

-CPE Information:
+CPE Information: This information is

-Package and CPE Information:
+Package and CPE Information: Contains NIST/CPE Information to store in Risk DB.

 Package Information Request:

 Package Information Response: